lijingzhepp/IDAC_DeepFM/README.md

 Weichen Shen.
 (2017).
 DeepCTR: Easy-to-use,Modular and Extendible package of deep-learning based CTR models. https://github.com/shenweichen/deepctr.

 ## Citation
-Please cite this work by the original publication in "Dummy Journal Name" from the link "Dummy Publicaiton link".
+Please cite this work by the original publication in "XXX" from the link "XXX".